Trevor20/Python-Portfolio/Project 1 - HR Absenteeism Analysis/README.md

 ## ➡️ Project Approach

-### 1. Data preparation in MySQL
+### 1. ETL using pandas and numpy
-1. Data from CSV files was loaded into MySQL using Table Data Import Wizard.
+1. Data from CSV files was extracted using read_csv().
-2. Questions from HR was answered using SELECT and JOIN.
+2. BMI category and season columns was created
-3. A VIEW was created with relevant data for dashboarding.
+3. 3 tables waas merged into 1 using .merge()
-4. Connected Power BI to MySQL using Direct Query to create interactive dashboards.
+4. After merge, relevant columns was selected for EDA

-### 2. Dashboard Development in Power BI
+### 2. EDA using matplotlib.pyplot, seaborn and calendar
-The dashboard has the following main Attributes
+Insights was derived by creating the following graphs
 1. Page 1 - Absenteeism Overview
       - KPI - Summary of relevent KPIs like total employees, average time absent, % of smokers/drinkers, etc
       - Time-series analysis - tracks when employees take leaves